roywe/modern_optimizers_for_multiclass_tasks/README.md

     - models/audio_ecs - folder for the audio task:
         - data_preperation - showing some analysis and details about the data
         - model - file to train the model
-        - optimizers_optuna - file for optune optimizers hyperparameters for our specific task
+        - optimizers_optuna - file for optune optimizers hyperparameters for specific task
         - utils - general functions used for the files above
+        - trail_one + trail_two + results - result files we saved after training

+    - models/imagenet - folder for the audio task:
+        - data_preperation - showing some analysis and details
+        - model - file to train the images model
+        - optuna_trail - file for optune optimizers hyperparameters for specific task
+        - trail_one + results - result files we saved after training